Input Markdown

 Frequently Asked Questions

-What does it check?
+What does Markdown validation check?

-Can I validate HTML in Markdown?
+Can I validate a README file?

 Related Tools